jiannan-xu/jiannan-xu.github.io/_pages/research.md

  * Scheduled to present at POMS Conference Florida Orlando, 2023.

-**Hide and Seek at the German Federal Constitutional Court: Identifying the Justice Referee with Author Topic Mode** Joint work with Tin Trung Nguyen, Jordan Lee Boyd-Graber, Christoph Engel

 **Investigating Customer Retention in Subscriptions via Multi-state Survival Model**

  * Presented at YinzOR 2022.